Modules and Lectures

 The following are the Mandatory Core Modules (6 ECTS) that must be completed:

-• Firing Systems and Flue Gas Cleaning (Air Quality Control)
+• Firing Systems and Flue Gas Cleaning OR Measurement of Air Pollutants (Air Quality Control)

 • Mechanical, Biological and Thermal Waste Treatment (Solid Waste Process Engineering)